 The Actuals reflect the current business performance, and the Budget projects future revenues and costs:

 - The top section of the budget sheet starts with the breakdown of business customers and sales.
 It then splits the revenue by customer type.
-The ‘Direct Marketing Cost’ below in the section below shows your advertising expenditures’ breakdown by their marketing channel.
-The revenues and the direct cost is the basis of the gross margin calculation.
+The ‘Direct Marketing Cost’ in the section below shows your advertising expenditures breakdown by their marketing channel.
+The revenues and the direct cost are the basis of the gross margin calculation.

 - The Clients sheet is where you can record your customers’ details.
 The Marketing sheet is an example of how you can keep track of your marketing expenses.
 The ‘Budget’ tab aggregates the data and presents them as monthly marketing spend.